The Elasticity of Quantitative Investment: Elasticity of Quantitative Investment

+The BSV model provides a foundation for describing various statistical arbitrageur models.
+The BPZ$_F$ model, as discussed by \cite{forest}, generates portfolio weights from predictors using decision trees, creating a matrix \(f(Z_t)\) that collapses into a single portfolio \(w_t = f(Z_t) b\).
+The RF model simplifies this by focusing on means and shrinking the covariance matrix.
+The FF3, FF6, and HXZ models form factor portfolios from a small subset of predictors (e.g., market, size and value for FF3 \citep{ff3}), which can be consolidated into a single portfolio using similar logic.
+Other models, such as CRW, GKX, and KPS, combine predictors into optimal Sharpe ratio portfolios through a matrix \(\Phi\) and further collapse with \(b\) into weights \(w_t = Z_t \Phi b\).
+Statistical arbitrageurs here aim to maximize Sharpe ratios and price the cross-section of returns, integrating both risk-based and pure-alpha strategies.
+Models like CRW and KPS also produce pure-alpha portfolios.
+I evaluate pure-alpha portfolios separate from the factor portfolios.

+In summary, each model has portfolio weights $w_t = f(Z_t) b$.
+This involves first fitting potential parameters associated with $f$, and then fitting the parameters $b$.
+The models are described in detail in Appendix \ref{app:stat_arbs}.
+I describe both the portfolio collapse methods used to create $b$, and as well as the portfolio weight functions $f(Z_t)$.

-The scaling of the $f(Z_t) b$ weights is arbitrary in many of these models.
+The scaling of the $f(Z_t) b$ weights is arbitrary in these models.
 In other words, the models are designed to maximize the Sharpe ratio, but not to necessarily pick the level of risk and return.
-Thus, to create comparable returns results, the amount of leverage and risk needs to be chosen.\footnote{As shown above, the amount of chosen leverage does not change the elasticity values. } I simply follow \cite{shrinking}, who scale portfolio weights so that the portfolio volatility matches the market volatility.
+Thus, to create comparable returns results, the amount of leverage and risk must be chosen.\footnote{The amount of chosen leverage does not change the elasticities of the statistical arbitrageur, because elasticity is measured in percentage terms. } I simply follow \cite{shrinking}, who scale portfolio weights so that the portfolio volatility matches the market volatility.

-Let $\nabla_{\udot{z}_{i,k,t}} (\cdot)$ denote the derivative with respect to $\udot{z}_{i,k,t}$.
+Let $\nabla_{{z}_{i,k,t}} (\cdot)$ denote the derivative with respect to ${z}_{i,k,t}$.
 Then the elasticity, defined only for assets with positive weights following KY, can be written as: